ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ### Post-interaction Callback to a Client Instance Accessible URL {#response-interact-callback}

-If the client instance indicates that it can [receive a post-interaction callback on a URL](#request-interact-callback) and the AS supports this mode for the client instance's request, the AS responds with a "callback" field containing a nonce that the client instance will use in validating the callback as defined in
+If the client instance indicates that it can [receive a post-interaction redirect or push at a URL](#finish-interaction-modes) and the AS supports this mode for the client instance's request, the AS responds with a `finish` field containing a nonce that the client instance will use in validating the callback as defined in
 {{interaction-callback}}.

 ~~~
     "interact": {
-        "callback": "MBDOFXG4Y5CVJCX821LH"
+        "finish": "MBDOFXG4Y5CVJCX821LH"
     }
 ~~~

-When the RO completes interaction at the AS, the AS MUST call the client instance's callback URL using the method indicated in the [callback request](#request-interact-callback) as described in {{interaction-callback}}.
+When the RO completes interaction at the AS, the AS MUST call the client instance's callback URL using the method indicated in the [interaction request](#finish-interaction-modes) as described in {{interaction-callback}}.

-If the AS returns a "callback" nonce, the client instance MUST NOT continue a grant request before it receives the associated interaction reference on the callback URI.
+If the AS returns a nonce, the client instance MUST NOT continue a grant request before it receives the associated interaction reference on the callback URI.